DevExpress/devextreme-documentation/concepts/Common/Integration Guides/60 Manage Amazon S3 Storage with DevExtreme Components/0 Manage Amazon S3 Storage with DevExtreme Components.md

 [important]

-DevExpress is not responsible for the security issues you may encounter when you use DevExtreme code examples.
-Exercise caution as you run code from this article and the associated repositories.
-The security of sample DevExtreme applications depends on multiple factors outside of the developers' control, including the configuration of your development environment and third-party services.
+The code snippets in this article and all associated repositories are for informational purposes only.
+Security should be your #1 priority when using Amazon S3 storage.
+You should consult a security expert or apply accepted best practices to maintain the highest security posture for your DevExtreme-powered web application.
+Remember, a secure web app demands careful consideration/understanding of potential attack vectors, the configuration of your development environment, and security posture of third-party service providers.

 [/important]

-Amazon's Simple Storage Service (S3) is an essential component of many web applications.
-It offers high-availability, and safe access to large databases and file archives.
-You can integrate an S3 storage into your DevExtreme application to streamline CRUD operations with user files.
+Amazon's Simple Storage Service (S3) plays a critical role in today’s enterprise.
+It offers high-availability and trusted access to large databases/file archives.
+You can integrate S3 storage into your DevExtreme-powered web application to simplify CRUD- operations against user files.

-This article explains the key points you need to consider when you connect DevExtreme components to Amazon's S3 storage.
-We'll look at a back-end application that communicates with AWS, and two client-side applications — one with a `FileManager` component, and the other with a `FileUploader`.
+This help topic documents key considerations when connecting DevExtreme UI components to Amazon S3 storage.
+Specifically, it describes a back-end application designed to communicate with AWS, and two client-side applications — one with the DevExtreme [FileManager](/Documentation/Guide/UI_Components/FileManager/Getting_Started_with_File_Manager/) component, and the other with our [FileUploader](/Documentation/Guide/UI_Components/FileUploader/Overview/).

 **FileManager** application: